davidsaltacc/shadowclient/info.md

 ## yet to do:
 * module sorting!!!
 * be able to change what corner the notifications appear in
-* forget the SCSettings thing, we have settings screens now.....
 - resource usage in shadowhud
 - possible that you can block with a shield and attack at the same time?
 - no mining slowdown in air or water (pretend we are on the ground, maybe?)